 Resident Assistants (RAs) are highly trained peer leaders who live on each floor in the residence halls and strive to develop a sense of community among residents.
 The main functions of a Resident Assistant are to serve as program planners, conflict mediators, peer counselors, policy enforcers, and resource persons.
 In addition to serving as a resource for all students, RAs also assist first year students with their adjustment to college and orientation programs.
 As peer counselors, RAs provide support for individual students with personal concerns, offer roommate mediation assistance, and share referral information with students.

 From 9:00 p.m. through 8:00 a.m. daily, at least five Resident Assistants are on duty.
 The duty RAs periodically walk throughout the residence hall area, assist students with lockouts, address maintenance problems or policy violations, and overall monitor the safety and security of each living area.
 If students needs assistance they should call the contact RA, whose name and number is posted in the building showcases and beside each RA door.

 Becoming an RA involves several steps:

-- Successful completion of Counselor Education 302 (offered in the Spring Semester) with at least a "B" grade.
+- Successful completion of CSA 397A: Role of the Resident Assistant (offered in the Spring Semester) with at least a "B-" grade.